TheGalfins/GNSS_Compare/docs/team.rst

 Polish Young Graduate Trainee in the Directorate of Human Spaceflight and Robotic Exploration, at ESTEC, where he supports the European Robotic Arm (ERA) team.
 His main duties regard designing, developing and validating a robotic testbed for testing of ERA’s on-board smart cameras.
-During studies, Mateusz was one of the key board members of a robotic student society, where he managed numerous projects ranging from small teams for quick projects (this includes a Space Startup Weekend, an Android app hackathon and few duringstudies assignments), organizing robotic tournaments (with a team of over 15 people), up to
+During his studies, Mateusz was one of the key board members of a robotic student society, where he managed numerous projects ranging from small teams for quick projects (this includes a Space Startup Weekend, an Android app hackathon and few duringstudies assignments), organizing robotic tournaments (with a team of over 15 people), up to